OmattaDaniel/hello-world/README.md

 # hello-world
 My first Git public repository
-In journey as a cloud practitioner
+In my journey as a cloud practitioner